Moura Budberg

-According to the British journalist Robin Bruce Lockhart, who knew her personally, "she was, perhaps, the Soviet Union's most effective agent-of-influence ever to appear on London's political and intellectual stage".
+According to the British journalist Robin Bruce Lockhart, "she was, perhaps, the Soviet Union's most effective agent-of-influence ever to appear on London's political and intellectual stage".

 Biography

 Early life

-Born in Poltava, in central Ukraine, Moura was the daughter of Ignaty Platonovich Zakrevsky (1839–1906), a member of the Russian nobility and diplomat.
-In 1911, she married Count Johann (Ivan) Alexandrovich von Benckendorff (1882–1919), a member of the Baltic German nobility, Second Secretary at the Russian Embassy in Berlin, and Gentleman of the Court.
-They had two children: Paul (born in 1913) and Tatiana (born in 1915), who later married Bernard Alexander and became the mother of the businesswoman Helen Alexander.
+Born in Poltava in Poltava Governorate of the Russian Empire (present-day Ukraine), Moura was the daughter of Ignaty Platonovich Zakrevsky (1839–1906), a member of the Russian nobility and diplomat.
+In 1911, she married Johann (Ivan) Alexandrovich von Benckendorff (1882–1919), a member of the Baltic German nobility, Second Secretary at the Russian embassy in Berlin, and Gentleman of the Court.
+They had two children: Paul (1913–1998) and Tatiana (1915–2004), who later married Bernard Alexander and became the mother of the businesswoman Helen Alexander.
 Benckendorff owned a large country house and estate in Estonia, the Jäneda (Jendel) manor.
-This is where he was shot dead on 19 April 1919 by an Estonian soldier while on a three-day leave from duty.
+On 19 April 1919, he was discovered dead in his estate.
+The identities of the murderers were never found, but it is possible he was killed by local peasants who sought to divide the land of an aristocratic family.

-Arrest
+Arrests

-Before the October Revolution, Moura worked in the Russian embassy in Berlin, where she became acquainted with British diplomat R. H. Bruce Lockhart.
+Before the October Revolution, Moura worked in the English embassy in Petersbourg, where she became acquainted with British diplomat R. H. Bruce Lockhart.
 Upon the assassination of her husband in 1919, she was arrested on suspicion of spying for the United Kingdom and was transferred to the Lubyanka prison.
 Lockhart, who mentioned her under her given name in his 1932 book Memoirs of a British Agent, tried to vouch for her but was detained as well for a couple of weeks.
 They had been lovers and she became pregnant by him, but the pregnancy miscarried.
-(Lockhart's book was made into an American movie in 1934, British Agent, starring Leslie Howard as "Stephen Locke" and Kay Francis as "Elena Moura".)
+Lockhart's book was made into an American movie in 1934, British Agent, starring Leslie Howard as "Stephen Locke" and Kay Francis as "Elena Moura".

-Shortly after Lockhart's release and expulsion from Russia, in connection with the "Ambassadorial Conspiracy" affair (also known as the "Lockhart Plot"), Budberg was also released, under the condition that she would co-operate with the intelligence service if the need ever arose.
-Budberg began to publish "World Literature", where she met the writer Maxim Gorky through Korney Chukovsky.
-She became a secretary and common-law wife of Gorky, living in his house with a few interruptions from 1920 to 1933 when the writer lived in Italy before returning to the Soviet Union.
+Before Lockhart's release and expulsion from Russia, in connection with the "Lockhart Plot", Budberg was also released, under the condition that she would co-operate with the intelligence service if the need ever arose.
+After two more arrests and detentions in Petersburg, Budberg began to work for and publish in the review "World Literature", where she had met its director, the writer Maxim Gorky through Korney Chukovsky.
+She became the secretary and common-law wife of Gorky, living in his house with a few interruptions from 1920 to 1933 when the writer lived in Italy, before returning to the Soviet Union.
 He dedicated his last major work, the novel The Life of Klim Samgin, to her.